zencd/groovy2kotlin/README.md

 because I've not found any existing tools (and it's easy to write one by myself).
 The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin.
-Type inference is WIP to allow more sophisticated translation.
+Type inference .

 Feel free to submit a bug, ticket and do all the github things.